 The effects of the fibric acids, fenofibrate and gemfibrozil, have been explained by the activation of peroxisome proliferator activated receptor alpha (PPARa).
-Through this mechanism, these agents increase lipolysis and elimination of TG-rich particles from plasma by activating lipoprotein lipase and reducing production of apoproteins C-III (an inhibitor of lipoprotein lipase activity).
+Through this mechanism, the fibric acids increase lipolysis and elimination of TG-rich particles from plasma by activating lipoprotein lipase and reducing production of apoproteins C-III (an inhibitor of lipoprotein lipase activity).
 The resulting fall in TG produces an alteration in the size and composition of LDL-C from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation) to large buoyant particles.
 These larger particles have a greater affinity for cholesterol receptors and are catabolized rapidly.
-Activation of PPARa also induces an increase in the synthesis of apoproteins A-I and A-II as well as HDL-C. Fenofibrate also reduces serum uric acid levels by increasing urinary excretion of uric acid.
+Activation of PPARa also induces an increase in the synthesis of apoproteins A1 and A-II as well as HDL-C. Fenofibrate also reduces serum uric acid levels by increasing urinary excretion of uric acid.

-Fibric acids have been shown to reduce the risk of CHD in patients with high TG and low HDL-C. 9,10 This effect is most significant in patients with diabetes or metabolic syndrome.
-11 The ATP III states that fibric acids may have a role as adjuncts, especially with statins, in the treatment of patients with high TG and low HDL-C. Caution should be observed when using a statin and gemfibrozil together due to an increased risk of myositis and rhabdomyolysis.
-Fenofibrate does not interfere with statin metabolism and, therefore, may be less likely to increase the risk for myopathy in patients treated with moderate doses of statins.
-12,13
+Gemfibrozil has been shown to reduce the risk of CHD in patients with high TG and low HDL-C.^{11,12,13,14} This effect is most significant in patients with diabetes or metabolic syndrome.15 Fenofibrate did not demonstrate a statistically significant reduction in the risk of nonfatal MI and CHD death in the FIELD study, although nonfatal MI was significantly reduced.^{16,17} The ATP III states that fibric acids may have a role as adjuncts, especially with statins, in the treatment of patients with high TG and low HDL-C. Caution should be observed when using a statin and gemfibrozil together due to an increased risk of myositis and rhabdomyolysis.
+Fenofibrate does not interfere with statin metabolism and, therefore, may be less likely to increase the risk for myopathy in patients treated with moderate doses of statins.^{18,19}